 We’ve written quite a bit on how to succeed with remote teams, and it essentially comes down to training and communication.
 It’s amazing to see how successful our clients are with just a bit of guidance!

-Another piece of the security puzzle is Endpoint Detection and Response (EDR).
+Another important piece of the remote security puzzle is Endpoint Detection and Response (EDR).
 This is security software that monitors the devices accessing your data.
 Using sophisticated AI software, EDR detects potential attacks in their earliest stages and responds with automated routines to halt those attacks.

 IT Service Providers Can Help Navigate the Best Path Forward

 Managed Service Providers (MSPs) have been at this for years, enabling companies of every size in every industry to work across the globe, delivering connection and collaboration during natural disasters, pandemics, and more.

 Through cloud-based apps and services such as Desktop as a Service (DaaS), Software as a Service (SaaS), and Infrastructure as a Service (IaaS), MSPs decentralize the technology required for your business to operate.